Upcoming NSERC Doctoral Scholarship (CGS/PGS) Q&A Sessions

 Collection of self-identification data

 Equity, diversity and inclusion (EDI) strengthen research communities and the quality, social relevance and impact of research.
-Self-identification data provides information on the diversity of the population applying for and receiving agency funds.
+Self-Identification Data Collection in Support of Equity, Diversity and Inclusion provides information on the diversity of the population applying for and receiving agency funds.
 This data is important for monitoring our programs and informing measures to increase EDI among all those involved in the research enterprise.
 You are asked to complete two sets of self-identification questions prior to submitting your application: a self-identification questionnaire, whose data is used for general statistical purposes and additional consent questions, whose data may be used to improve equity in funding outcomes and/or to identify recipients for targeted scholarship and fellowship funding opportunities.

 Self-identification questionnaire: